The trace formula of GL(3): Introduction

-If the quotient $G(\bb{Q}) \backslash G(\bb{A}) $ is non-compact, then regular representation $\R$ contains continuous representations which induced from the proper parabolic subgroup $P$ of $G$ over $\bb{Q}$, the intertwining operators are provided by Eisenstein series, thus $\mathfrak{X}$ must be defined as $\mathcal{T}(G)$ in section \ref{sec 3}, in terms of cuspidal automorphic representations of Levi components of parabolic subgroup $P$ of $G$.
-However the definition of $\mathcal{O} $ is the set of the equivalence classes composed of those elements in $G(\bb{Q})$ whose semisimple component are $G(\bb{Q})$-conjugate.
+If the quotient $G(\bb{Q}) \backslash G(\bb{A}) $ is non-compact, then the regular representation $\R$ contains continuous spectra induced from proper parabolic subgroups $P$ of $G$ over $\bb{Q}$.
+The intertwining operators are provided by Eisenstein series, thus $\mathfrak{X}$ will defined as $\mathcal{T}(G)$ in section \ref{sec 3}, in terms of cuspidal automorphic representations of Levi components of parabolic subgroup $P$ of $G$.
+And the definition of $\mathcal{O} $ is the set of the equivalence classes composed of those elements in $G(\bb{Q})$ whose semisimple component are $G(\bb{Q})$-conjugate.
 Then we still have an identity

 for the kernel of $\R(f)$.